a close up of a computer screen with a triangle pattern

 The platform also offers advanced reporting tools that easily track payments and tax liabilities quickly and accurately.

-No matter which platform you decide to use for paying your foreign employees remotely, remember that it’s important to research thoroughly before committing to ensure you’re getting the best solution for your business needs.
+No matter which platform you decide to use for paying your international employees remotely, remember that it’s important to research thoroughly before committing to ensure you’re getting the best solution for your business needs.

 Which Roles Are Suitable for Hiring International Remote Workers?